What Can You Drink on The Mediterranean Diet?

 Water is always a great choice, but you have other options available to you.
 Unlike many other diets, the Mediterranean diet allows moderate alcohol intake and dairy products as well as healthy fats!

-Find the full list of Mediterranean diet approved drinks below.
+Find the full list of Mediterranean diet approved drinks below, including several tasty treats that you can find in Zest's Energy Beverage Collection.

 The Mediterranean countries that are largely or almost entirely bordering the Mediterranean Sea, namely Italy, Spain, and Greece, are the inspiration for this diet.
 Their inhabitants have historically relied on fresh produce grown in the region to fuel a healthy lifestyle.